cloudflare/quiche-mallard/README.md

 [![license](https://img.shields.io/github/license/cloudflare/quiche-mallard.svg)](https://opensource.org/licenses/BSD-2-Clause)
 ![build](https://img.shields.io/github/actions/workflow/status/cloudflare/quiche-mallard/stable.yml?branch=master)

-_This repository contains a fork of cloudflare/quiche with zero-copy and congestion control patches.
-See cloudflare/quiche#1673 and cloudflare/quiche#1742 for details._
+_This was a fork of cloudflare/quiche to test new zero-copy and congestion control patches.
+These have been merged upstream as of quiche 0.24. quiche-mallard is now considered deprecated and archived._

 [quiche] is an implementation of the QUIC transport protocol and HTTP/3 as specified by the [IETF].
 It provides a low level API for processing QUIC packets